 Other times, I try to keep the fact that I’m writing a series more subtle.
 If I want my posts to be curated, I don’t name the series, for instance.
 I try to make the post feel like someone could read it by itself and not feel lost.

 I might post those under a tag in my own publications, to make them stand out as a series.
 Or call it a series in my own promotion efforts (for instance, when I post my links to Facebook or my email list.)
-But the actual post needs to read as complete all by itself, and not look like it’s part of a series if I want it to be curated.
+But the actual post needs to read as complete all by itself if I want it to have a chance at curation.

 Don’t rely on curation as your own form of promotion.